BlueBubblesApp/bluebubbles-docs/server/advanced/macos-virtualization/running-bluebubbles-on-UTM/README.md

 ### Contribution Notes

 This guide is a contribution by Cooper Marshall.
-On Discord as cmarsha11
+On Discord as cmarsha11.
+Thanks to @JustBen for writing the Docker guide and providing a template to build from.

 ### Disclaimer

 This guide is not for beginners.
-If this is the first time you have setup a BlueBubbles server or worked with virtualization is will be difficult.
-The intent of this guide is to walkthrough how to setup BlueBubbles server on a macOS VM via [UTM](https://mac.getutm.app/) running on a macOS host.
+If this is the first time you have setup a BlueBubbles server or worked with virtualization this will be difficult.
+The intent of this guide is to walkthrough how to setup BlueBubbles server on a macOS VM virtualized with [UTM](https://mac.getutm.app/) running on a macOS host.

-There are several reasons for running Bluebubbles on a mac VM even if you have genuine Apple hardware.
-One main reason is security.
-You can disable SIP and provide full disk access on the VM and isolate the VM from the rest of your network while restricting permissions on the host machine.
-Another reason is portabilty.
-It is much easier to transfer the full UTM image to a new server.
+There are several reasons for running Bluebubbles on a mac VM even if you have genuine Apple hardware:

+- Security (the main reason!)
+  - You can disable SIP on the VM and leave the host fully protected
+  - You can provide full disk access on the VM that is only used for BlueBubbles
+  - You can isolate the VM from the rest of your network without restricting permissions on the host machine

+- Portabilty
+  - It is easy to transfer the full UTM image to a new server

+- Legal/compliance
+  - Per Apple SLA, you can legally run macOS on a virtual machine IF it is running on Apple branded metal
+  - See section 2.B.iii in the macOS Sequoia SLA (https://www.apple.com/legal/sla/)
+  - Don't need to worry about iCloud account being deactivated

+- Open sourceness
+  - UTM is completely free and open source

 A downside with running on UTM is the Find My function is disabled.
 There are probably [work arounds](https://docs.bluebubbles.app/server/troubleshooting-guides/fix-facetime-features-for-virtual-machines) but I did not test them.

 This guide is provided with no guarantees or warranty.
 If you encounter any problems, the community may be able to provide help in the Discord but we cannot guarantee that this will work for every configuration.